appleboy/drone-ssh/README.md

 1. From a dotenv file at a path specified by the `PLUGIN_ENV_FILE` environment variable.
 2. From your `.drone.yml` Drone configuration.

-Later sources override previous sources, i.e. if `PORT` is set in an `.env` file committed in the repository or created by previous test steps, it will override the default set `main.go`.
+Later sources override earlier ones.
+For example, if `PORT` is set in an `.env` file committed in the repository or created by previous test steps, it will override the default set in `main.go`.